 |Magazines / Booklets||Lots|

 The Club has recently begun to review this collection, initially removing duplicate publications and records.
-The next stage is to prioritise recordings and determine whether it is feasible to convert them to digital format, given that much of the material is likely to be of interest to the State Library and Territory and National Archives.
+The next stage was to prioritise recordings and determine whether it is feasible to convert them to digital format, given that much of the material is likely to be of interest to the State Library and Territory and National Archives.